JetBrains/Qodana/topics/supported-technologies.md

 * Improve overall code structure
 * Introduce coding best practices

+Starting from version 2022.3, Qodana reads `.gitignore` files of your project and defines the files and folders to be ignored during inspections.

 Here is an overview of %product% linters for inspecting your projects.

 ## JVM-based languages